playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

-## Template Input Variables
+## Template Input Variable Scope

 Template input variables are the variables you bind to a template when using context. `<ng-template let-varName>`. _These variables are defined from the context that is applied to the template_.
-As a result *these templates are able to be accessed by the children of the templates, but not from a higher level* - as the context is not defined above the template:
+As a result *these templates are able to be accessed by the children views of the templates, but not from a higher level* - as the context is not defined above the template:

 ```html
 <!-- ✅ This is perfectly fine -->